14 Exercises

 • Summarize the missing information.
 Are there variables that are close to completely missing?

-• Are their redundant information in the data?
+• Are there redundant information in the data?
 Try storing the data using the Arrow format and comment on the efficiency gain.

 • Are there invalid NYC zipcode or borough?
 Justify and clean them if yes.